 This led our partner to request that the unit be scanned in-situ, and the data converted into ‘workshop-ready’ fabrication drawings.

-This wasn’t a scanning problem, it was a dimensional certainty problem.
+This wasn’t a scanning problem, it was a dimensional certainty problem — one ideally suited to our point cloud to CAD reverse engineering capabilities.

 Viewport3 was contracted to deliver engineering grade dimensional assurance, capturing the asset in situ and converting it directly into CAD and fabrication-ready outputs.